subatiq/stripes/README.md

 # Splice

-Declarative web framework for fast application development.
+Declarative UI builder mixed with flask web framework for fast application development.
 I'm just starting out with this one, so expect lots of features soon!

 ![preview](https://i.imgur.com/qUZULx9.png)